-The State Highway Administration Payroll Additive Percentage is currently 72.67% (through 9/30/22) and is being captured as fringe only with no indirect costs.
-The payroll additive percentage is identified in the attached most current letter from Gregory Murrill, FHWA Division Administrator.
-The payroll additive percentage/costs will be updated when the new percentage is approved.
+The State Highway Administration Payroll Additive Percentage is currently 82.40% (through 9/30/24) and is being captured as fringe only with no indirect costs.
+The payroll additive percentage is identified in the attached most current letter from Valeriya Remezova, FHWA Division Administrator.